A chalazion is a small bump in the eyelid caused by a blockage of a tiny oil gland.

 A chalazion often develops following an internal hordeolum (also called a stye).
 The eyelid most often becomes tender, red, swollen and warm.
 Sometimes, the blocked gland causing the stye will not drain even though the redness and swelling goes away.
 The gland will form a firm nodule in the eyelid that is not tender.
 This is called a chalazion.

 An exam of the eyelid confirms the diagnosis.

 Treatment of Chalazion

-A chalazion will often disappear without treatment in a month or so.
+A chalazion will often go away without treatment in a month or so.

-- The first treatment is to place warm compresses over the eyelid for 10-15 minutes at least four times a day.
-Use water that is no hotter than you can leave your hand in comfortably.
-This may soften the hardened oils blocking the duct, and promote drainage and healing.
+- The first treatment is to place warm compresses over the eyelid for 10 to 15 minutes at least four times a day.
+Use lukewarm water (no hotter than you can leave your hand in comfortably).
+This may soften the hardened oils blocking the duct, and lead to drainage and healing.

 If the chalazion continues to get bigger, it may need to be removed with surgery.
 This is most often done from the inside of the eyelid to avoid a scar on the skin.